Heat flow of harmonic maps into CAT($0$)-spaces

 \section{Regularity of the limiting map $u$}

 In this section, we first prove Theorem 1.1, part (3), namely the H\"older continuity of the limiting map $u$ holds for any locally compact CAT(0) space $(X,d)$.
-Then we show Theorem 1.2, that is, the spatial Lipschitz regularity of limiting map $u$ under the additional assumption ${\bf (H)}$.
+Then we show Theorem 1.2, that is, the spatial Lipschitz regularity of limiting map $u$ when $(M,g)=(\R^n, dx^2)$.